Debug Using Chrome DevTools

 When you enable Pause on exceptions, the browser halts on exceptions that are caused by Salesforce code, other library code, and your component code.
-For information about filtering out exceptions, see Ignore Errors From Framework Code.
+Exceptions thrown by your components can be caught in the framework code.

 Check out Troubleshooting Lightning Web Components on Trailhead for step-by-step instructions using Chrome DevTools with Lightning web components.